ostackdoc/ostackdoc-docs/docs/test-env-example.md

 **Bridge name**| **Best configured on** |	**With a static IP***
 -----------|-------------------|-------------------
-br-mgmt	|On every node |	Always br-storage |	On every storage node |	When component is deployed on metal
+br-mgmt	   | On every node |	Always br-storage | On every storage node  |	When component is deployed on metal
            | On every compute node	| Always
 br-vxlan	 | On every network node	| When component is deployed on metal
            | On every compute node| Always
 br-vlan	   | On every network node|	Never
            | On every compute node| Never

+## Host Network Bridges Information

+This section describes the Network Bridges used by OpenStack hosts

+### LXC internal: lxcbr0

+The `lxcbr0` bridge is required for LXC, but OpenStack-Ansible configures it automatically.
+It provides external (typically Internet) connectivity to containers with `dnsmasq (DHCP/DNS) + NAT`.

+This bridge does not directly attach to any physical or logical interfaces on the host because `iptables` handles connectivity.
+It attaches to `eth0` in each container.

+The container network that the bridge attaches to is configurable in the `openstack_user_config.yml` file in the provider_networks dictionary.

+### Container management: br-mgmt

+The `br-mgmt` bridge provides management of and communication between the infrastructure and OpenStack services.

+The bridge attaches to a physical or logical interface, typically a `bond0 VLAN subinterface`.
+It also attaches to `eth1` in each container.

+The container network interface that the bridge attaches to is configurable in the `openstack_user_config.yml` file.

+### Storage:br-storage

+The `br-storage` bridge provides segregated access to Block Storage devices between OpenStack services and Block Storage devices.

+The bridge attaches to a physical or logical interface, typically a `bond0 VLAN subinterface`.
+It also attaches to eth2 in each associated container.

+The container network interface that the bridge attaches to is configurable in the `openstack_user_config.yml` file.

+### OpenStack Networking tunnel: br-vxlan

+The `br-vxlan` bridge is required if the environment is configured to allow projects to create virtual networks using `VXLAN`.
+It provides the interface for virtual (`VXLAN`) tunnel networks.

+The bridge attaches to a physical or logical interface, typically a `bond1 VLAN subinterface`.
+It also attaches to `eth10` in each associated container.

+The container network interface it attaches to is configurable in the `openstack_user_config.yml` file.

+### OpenStack Networking provider: br-vlan

+The `br-vlan` bridge is provides infrastructure for `VLAN` tagged or flat (no `VLAN` tag) networks.

+The bridge attaches to a physical or logical interface, typically `bond1`.
+It attaches to `eth11` for VLAN type networks in each associated container.
+It is not assigned an IP address because it handles only layer 2 connectivity.

+The container network interface that the bridge attaches to is configurable in the `openstack_user_config.yml` file.

 ## Network Architecture